sweetie-bot-project/sweetie_bot/hmi/sweetie_bot_rviz_interactions/README.md

 ------------------

 This node adds 6-DOF `InteractiveMarker` publishes to rviz and publishes pose as `geometry_msg::PoseStamped` message.
-Also it able to manage corresponding motion controller using context menu.
-Internally it `SetOperational` action to activate and deactivate controller.
+Also the context menu of the marker allows to manage corresponding motion controllers which implement `SetOperational` action interface.
+User can activate or deactivate controller ("OPERATIONAL" menu entry), change controlled resources set, move marker to predefined frames.

 ### ROS interface